cassproject/cass-editor/README.md

 -  This option operates across imports where canonical @ids are not defined, CSV imports, etc.

 ## Bypass the welcome page and go directly to the frameworks list (1.3 and up)
 The base URL for version 1.3 takes the user to a welcome page.
 If you wish to bypass this page and have the framework list be the first thing your users see, use the URL parameter `frameworksPage=true`.
+If you want to go directly to the concept scheme list, this parameter can be used in conjunction with `concepts=true`.

 # Alternate Schema
 The cass-editor can orient towards either a basic CASS schema or a Credential Engine CTDL-ASN schema.